blacklightpy/vaultofknowledge/🗃️ Unorganized/🏛️ Studying Social Problems (to solve them)/⚔️ Wars and Conflicts/Israel Palestine Rough/The History of Oppression of Jews.md

 > [!NOTE] Lehi
 > Lehi was a Zionist organization established in 1940, who referred to its members as terrorists.
 They wanted to get rid of British occupation and establish a Jewish state.
 Upon establishment of Israel, they disbanded and formed the IDF.
 >
+> Lehi's definition of terrorism explicitly referred to terrorism against the representatives and not the civilians in their article.
+>
 > > [!NOTE]
 > > Lehi had three main goals: